-Make your next painting project greener with our tips for preventing wasted paint, choosing green paints, and proper cleanup.
+Make your next painting project greener with our tips for preventing paint waste, choosing green paints, and cleaning up safely.

-Wish there were better options for latex paint disposal?
+Wish there were a no-cost statewide latex paint recycling program?
 So do we, and the paint industry!
 Ask your Washington State representatives to support paint stewardship legislation.